FAQs

 Immediately—as soon as you’ve received medical attention.
 Timing is crucial.
 Witnesses need to be interviewed, measurements obtained and photographs taken.
 An experienced personal injury attorney will take care of those matters to help preserve the integrity of your case.

-DOs and DON’Ts
+DOs

 • keep a list of things you need to remember in case you’re ever involved in an accident.
-We offer a Free Accident Information notebook that can help.

-• collect all pertinent information from the other person(s) involved—name, address, telephone numbers, driver’s license numbers, insurance card information, etc.
+• collect all pertinent information from the other person(s) involved—name, address, telephone numbers, driver’s license numbers, insurance card information, etc

 • keep a disposable camera in your glove compartment or someplace handy to take pictures of the damage to property and/or physical injuries